simplecontainer/smr/README.md

 ### Introduction
 The simplecontainer manager is designed to ease life for the developers and DevOps engineers running containers on Docker.

-Introducing objects which can be defined as YAML definition and sent to the simplecontainer manager to produce Docker container via reconciliation:

-- Containers
-- Container
-- Configuration
-- Resource
-- Gitops
-- CertKey
-- HttpAuth

-These objects let you deploy containers on local/remote Docker daemon.
+**It runs as container on top of container engine: docker supported only currently.
+It requires privilleges over container engine socket.
+Afterward, it exposes API for container manipulation and orchestration.**

 The simplecontainer introduces the following:

 - Cluster of Docker daemons or single Docker daemon
 - Overlay networking for containers using flannel (encrypted using wireguard by default)